-Other management costs include other expenses paid or reimbursed for the benefit of the Trust, referred to here as 'other management costs' which incorporate all relevant expenses and other costs involved in the day-to-day management of the Trust and deriving investment returns.
+Other management costs include other expenses for the benefit of the Trust, referred to here as 'other management costs' which incorporate all relevant expenses and other costs involved in the day to day management of the Trust and deriving investment returns.
 These do not include any abnormal expenses.
-These day-to-day expenses may be incurred and paid by Trilogy Funds.
+These expenses may be incurred and paid by Trilogy Funds.

-These other management costs include:
+Other management costs include:

-- custodian fees;

-- accounting, audit and tax agent fees; and

-- Investor communication and reporting, postage and other Trust administration expenses.
+- custodian fees; - · accounting, audit and tax agent fees; and - Investor communication and reporting, postage and other Trust administration expenses.

-During the life of this PDS the Responsible Entity intends to meet these other management costs from the management fees it earns and/or from its own funds.
-However, Investors should be aware that if the Responsible Entity is unable to or refuses to meet these in whole or in part, the amounts due to any person (other than the Responsible Entity) may still be payable out of the assets of the Trust (pursuant to the right in the Constitution).
+During the life of this PDS the Responsible Entity intends to meet the other management costs from the management fees it earns and/or from its own funds.
+However, Investors should be aware that if the Responsible Entity is unable to or refuses to meet that excess, the amounts due to any person (other than the Responsible Entity) may still be payable out of the assets of the Trust (pursuant to the right in the Constitution).

-vi.
-Abnormal expenses
+6.5 Abnormal expenses

-The Constitution also provides for the reimbursement or payment of other recoverable expenses that are not incurred on a day-today basis, such as the cost of amending the Constitution, the cost of producing the PDS, the cost of Investors' meetings, the cost of litigation, and the like.
+The Constitution also provides for the reimbursement or payment of other recoverable expenses that are not incurred on a day to day basis, such as the cost of amending the Constitution, the cost of producing the PDS, the cost of Investors' meetings, the cost of litigation, and the like.
 These abnormal expenses are met from the assets of the Trust and not from the Responsible Entity's own funds.
 The amount of these costs and expenses varies over time and Trilogy Funds is unable to ascertain precisely the amount of the Trust abnormal expenses in advance.
-However, in light of the experience of the Trust over the recent past Trilogy Funds anticipates that the abnormal expenses for operating the Trust on an annual basis during the currency of this PDS will be approximately 0.007% of the net value of the Trust's assets.
+However, in light of the experience of the Trust over the recent past Trilogy Funds anticipates that the abnormal expenses for operating the Trust on an annual basis during the currency of this PDS will continue to be approximately 0.005 % of the net value of the Trust's assets.
 This is an estimate only as abnormal costs may be greater or less than that amount.

-6.5 Variation and waiver of fees
+6.6 Variation and waiver of fees